Kotlin/kotlin-spark-api/README.md

 `dsOf` is just one more way to create `Dataset` (`Dataset<Int>`) from varargs.

-### `withCached`
+### `withCached` function
 It can easily happen that we need to fork our computation to several paths.
 To compute things only once we should call `cache` method.
-But there it is hard to control when we're using cached `Dataset` and when not.
+However, it becomes difficult to control when we're using cached `Dataset` and when not.
-It is also easy to forget to unpersist cached data, which can break things unexpectably or take more memory than intended.
+It is also easy to forget to unpersist cached data, which can break things unexpectedly or take up more memory than intended.

-To solve these problems we introduce `withCached` function
+To solve these problems we've added `withCached` function

 ```kotlin
 withSpark {